 Z is a feedback control.
 It is zero at 0V input, and provides negative feedback for negative voltages.
 A outputs the delay signal only.
-Use this for vibrato effects, or if you want a controllable mix of dry and delayed signal.
+Use this for vibrato effects, or if you want a controllable mix of dry https://en.wikipedia.org/wiki/Oscillator\sync and delayed signal.

-8 &lt;u>https://en.wikipedia.org/wiki/Oscillator\sync